Turns out do-gooding is contagious.

 Based in Pittsboro, North Carolina, RAFI cultivates markets, policies and communities nationally that support thriving, socially just, and environmentally sound family farms.
-Our partner for Bring Back The Bees, RAFI will help run the program by sourcing seeds, offering best practices to farmers, and ensuring successful planting of pollinator forage.
+Our partner for Bring Back The Bees, RAFI helps run the program by sourcing seeds, offering best practices to farmers, and ensuring successful planting of pollinator forage.

-The Burt's Bees Foundation and RAFI will also engage public agencies, including the Natural Resources Conservation Service (NCRS) and Farm Service Agency (FSA), to help extend their existing programs that support farmers and pollinators.
-NCRS and FSA will also help maximize the impact of the program by helping get the word out to existing enrollees to their programs, in addition to providing technical support to the farmers.
+The Burt's Bees Foundation and RAFI also engage public agencies, including the Natural Resources Conservation Service (NRCS) to help extend their existing programs that support farmers and pollinators.
+NRCS helps maximize the impact of the program by helping to get the word out to existing enrollees to their programs and providing technical support to the farmers.

 Inter-Faith Food Shuttle